Athirakadavath/SaturdayHacknight/README.md

 # ROCK PAPER SCISSORS GAME
-Rock Paper identification with TensorFlow and OpenCV Overview
+Rock Paper identification with TensorFlow and OpenCV.
+Overview :
 This repository contains the source code for a Rock, Paper identication implemented using TensorFlow, Keras, and OpenCV.
 The game uses a Convolutional Neural Network (CNN) trained on a dataset of hand gestures to recognize and classify the player's moves in real-time.

 Features